finnp/png-itxt/readme.md

         })
 ```

-A simple, rough and ready proof of concept of this functionality is available in the webpage at dist/example.html.
+A simple, rough and ready proof of concept of this functionality is available as a webpage at dist/example.html.
+This page will allow you to drag and drop images to either inspect their data or add additional data.

 ## Command Line Tool
 The command line tool, called `png-itxt` is provided in the bin folder and will be automatically linked from the node_modules/.bin folder if installed with npm.
-The two tools provided are as follows.
+The two commands it supports are as follows.

 * ```png-itxt get```
 * ```png-itxt set```

 ### png-itxt get
 This command allows you to seach an image for textual chunks of any type and will output the result in JSON format.
 For example the following command will search the input.png file for a iTXT or zTXt chunk that has the keyword pizza and then output the results to standard output.

 ```
 png-itxt get -k pizza -f iTXt,zTXt input.png
 ```

+A complete list of the options for the get command are shown below.

 ```
   Usage: png-itxt-get [options] <file.png>